maycry/sketch-arrange-artboards/README.md

 # Arrange Artboard plugin for Sketch

+This is a fork of Ken Moor's Arrange Artboard plugin.
+It's simplified version of the plugin where there is no prompt to set up row count.
+Plugin arranges all artboards in one row by default.
+Also, artboard sorting order was reversed to match layer list order from top to bottom.

 Managing artboards can get messy, especially when you insert artboards in the middle of a sequence.
-The Arrange Artboard plugin lays out all your artboards in a grid with user-specified number of rows.
+The Arrange Artboard plugin lays out all your artboards in one row.

 Works great in conjuction with these plugins: